itsJeetJayas7/Student-Grading-BrightSpace-2.0-/README.md

-# QuizMaster LMS
+# BrightSpace 2.0

-Welcome to **QuizMaster LMS**, a comprehensive Learning Management System (LMS) designed to streamline the process of creating, administering, and grading quizzes.
+Welcome to **BrightSpace 2.0**, a comprehensive Learning Management System (LMS) designed to streamline the process of creating, administering, and grading quizzes.
 This application offers both teachers and students a seamless experience for managing courses and quizzes.

 ## 🚀 Features